Explore Nature – both your inner spaces and the places around you

 Nature of Mother Earth

-We are so connected to the parts of the planet that are habitable by humans.
 If we don’t look after Mother Earth our own survival as a species is at risk.
 The future of your children and grandchildren is in jeopardy.

 Over the past 100 years humans have been developing new technologies at a frantic pace.
 A lot of this technology has improved the life of millions, allowing more of our species to survive and to live longer.
 But only now are we beginning to realise the toll this has taken on Mother Earth.

-At times, issues like climate change can feel very overwhelming and we can feel that we are powerless to solve these immense problems.
+At times, environmental issues like climate change can feel very overwhelming and we can feel that we are powerless to solve these immense problems.
 But the truth is that hope and encouragement start with awareness and education.
 With knowledge comes power to problem solve.
 If we can put our growing understanding together with our Connections to our Family and community Values, just think of what we can achieve!

 Let’s be mindful of Mother Earth and show gratitude for how much she provides for us.